stlab/libraries/_posts/2020-12-01-forest-introduction.md

 #### The Root Top Loop

-The root has a trailing-out edge which always points to its leading-in edge:
+The root has a trailing out-edge which always points to its leading in-edge:

 <img class='svg-img' src='{{site.baseurl}}/images/forest-introduction/svg/root_topped.svg'/>